aptivator/suffixer/README.md

 all strings that are in a suffix tree.
 If such a substring exists, the function returns an object with `strData` and `common` entries.  `strData` is an array of words plus indices for each word at which the common substring begins.
-It is possible for a word to have more than one substring that occurs across all words in a tree.  `common` is the actual substring.  `findLongestCommon()` is the slowest query function.
+It is possible for a word to have more than one lengthiest substring that occurs across all words in a tree.  `common` is the actual substring.  `findLongestCommon()` is the slowest query function.
 It finds the deepest internal nodes and walks up to their parents until an internal node is encountered under which various suffixes of all strings fall.
 Performance tests show that finding a common substring across 5000 words